One of my favorite ways to get free stuff is to test products in exchange for either cash or kind and Nike product testing is no different.

 - How to send in feedback (mail survey form, visit a link to a contact page, etc.)

 You can get free Nike shoes or apparel without paying a cent, but you have to follow the instructions listed exactly as they are written.

 The Bottom Line

-In fact, Nike isn’t the only one doing this.
-Adidas, New Balance, and other sports brands have their respective product testing programs.
+Nike isn’t the only one doing this.
+Adidas, New Balance, Saucony, and other sports brands have their respective product testing programs as well.